nater0000/Chats/pages/active-grid-01.md

 An atom is just a standing wave on the grid.
 It is a highly structured, recurring pattern of tension rippling through the nodes.
 When two of these complex wave patterns meet, one of two things happens: they either violently disrupt each other (a collision), or they synchronize.
 Think of two spinning gears meshing their teeth perfectly.
 This synchronization is called **harmonic resonance**.

-> Solid matter does not actually exist.
+This physical mechanics perfectly mirrors the process philosophy of Alfred North Whitehead, who argued a century ago that reality is not made of static, enduring "stuff," but of overlapping events and continuous processes.
+Solid matter does not actually exist.
 When you stand on the floor, the standing waves of your shoes are perfectly meshing with the standing waves of the concrete.
 What you feel as "solid" is simply the harmonic resonance of these wave structures balancing their tension across the grid.

 ## The Topography of Causal Sets